IDcotNapebryu9I/luas/interium/README.md

 # interium

-These LUA's are made for [Interium cheat](https://interium.ooo).
+These LUAs are made for [Interium cheat](https://interium.ooo).
-IMO these LUA's are the best I've ever made.
+IMO these LUAs are the best I've ever made.

 Content:
 * [AntiAFK.lua](AntiAFK.lua): now you won't be kicked from the game if you start AFK'ing.